keifufu/WebNowPlaying-Docs/docs/spicetify.md

 # Spicetify

 Spicetify is a modification for Spotify Desktop that allows you to customize the official Spotify client.
-It allows the injections of Extensions (Javascript script) to extend functionalities and many more.
+It allows the injection of extensions and themes.

 ### Installing